Skip to main content

 Who We Are

-Our vision is a North Texas where all students graduate prepared for success at college or on the job, all local families achieve financial stability and all our neighbors access the health resources needed to live longer, healthier lives.
+Our vision is a North Texas where all students graduate prepared for success at college or on the job, all families achieve financial stability and all our neighbors access the health resources needed to live longer, healthier lives.

 Children who enter school ready to learn are more likely to read proficiently by 3rd grade.